Hearings about the appointment of administrators are generally open to the public and information about proceedings can be published.

 However information that identifies or is likely to identify the adult cannot be published unless QCAT approves this.
 QCAT will only do this in situations where we are satisfied that the publication of the adult’s identity is in the public interest or in the interests of the adult.

-In some limited circumstances QCAT can make an order, known as a limitation order.
-There are different types of limitation orders.
+In some circumstances QCAT can make a limitation order.
+There are four types::

 - Confidentiality orders restrict access by another party to a relevant document or information.

 - Non-publication orders prevent the publication of proceedings.